Lesson 1 of 13 · ⏱ 45 min · ✓ Free

 bash

-cd projects # go into projects/ (relative path)
+cd projects # go into projects/ — only works if projects/ exists here

 cd .. # go UP one level to the parent folder